Post-Promotion Advancement and Career Exploration (PACE)

 What if I need to reschedule or cancel my coaching session?

-Every coach sets his/her/their own policy and you should make sure you understand it.
+Every coach sets their own policy and you should make sure you understand it.
 If you violate your coach’s policy about rescheduling or canceling sessions, you will forfeit that session.

-When you request and participate in the PACE Pilot Coaching Program, administrators for the program (which is jointly managed by the ADVANCE program and staff in the provost’s office) will know your name, school/college affiliation, your goals for coaching, information from your CV, and how many coaching sessions you participated in.
-Program administrators will evaluate the program using de-identified, aggregate data regarding overall participation and perceptions of the PACE Pilot Coaching Program.
+Program administrators (which is jointly managed by the ADVANCE program and staff in the provost’s office) will know your name, school/college affiliation, your goals for coaching, information from your CV, and how many coaching sessions you participated in.
+Program administrators will evaluate the program using de-identified, aggregate data regarding overall participation and perceptions of the PACE program.

-Will I be asked to give feedback on the coaching once my sessions have ended?
+Will I be asked to give feedback on my experience with the program?

-Yes.
-It’s very important that we receive feedback from program participants so we can continue to improve the experience.
-You will receive two brief surveys from ADVANCE, one after you have completed your fourth coaching session and one after your last session.
+Yes!
+Your feedback is integral to program improvements and helping to ensure it meets faculty members’ needs.
+You will receive two brief surveys from ADVANCE, one after you have completed your third coaching session and one after your last session.
 This feedback, in de-identified, aggregate form only, will be included in program reporting.

 Contact Us

-For questions about the PACE Pilot Coaching Program or the InfoReady application website, please contact [email protected].
+For questions about the PACE Coaching Program or the InfoReady application website, please contact [email protected].